Kaiju Big Battel: Kickstarter projects

 Studio Kaiju has run two Kickstarter campaigns.
 The first, 20 Years of Kaiju Big Battel Posters, was launched in June 2016 and was to be a hardcover art book featuring posters from Kaiju shows.
 The campaign failed to meet its stated goal of $20,000.
 A second Kickstarter for Kaiju Big Battel figurines was launched in August 2018 and successfully raised $21,396.

 Kaiju Big Battel: Fighto Fantasy

 On October 31, 2018 a Kaiju Big Battel video game was released on PC and mobile platforms.
 The game was developed by Super Walrus Games and is a satire of Final Fantasy style RPGs from the '90s.

 Political themes

 Story lines for events are inspired by the American political atmosphere at the time.
 During the time when Obamacare was being legislated, the character of American Beetle switched from a Republican to a Democrat because he needed insurance for surgery.
-Quotes from former American President Donald Trump were sometimes used in speeches made by the main villain, Dr. Cube.
+Quotes from American president Donald Trump were sometimes used in speeches made by the main villain, Dr. Cube.